Determinants of Health and Health Inequities

 Now, think through the social determinants for the case of Paul Richards.
 How would you judge his prognosis?
 How could Dr. Rao advocate for him?

-In place of a causal chain, the complex associations among determinants and risk factors is often described as a causal web, conveying the idea of multiple causal pathways connecting outer, societal influences via intermediate layers to individual risk factors.72 Figure 2.7 illustrates a typical concentric model of social determinants, this one proposed by Dahlgren and Whitehead.73 Spanning national, community and individual factors, such models are generally described as social-ecological or eco-social models of health determinants in that their focus is on the social environment.74
+In place of a causal chain, the complex associations among determinants and risk factors is often described as a causal web, conveying the idea of multiple causal pathways connecting outer, societal influences via intermediate layers to personal risk factors.74 Figure 2.7 illustrates a typical concentric model of social determinants, this one proposed by Dahlgren and Whitehead.75 Spanning national, community and individual factors, such models are generally described as social-ecological or eco-social models of health determinants in that they focus on the social environment.76

 Ecology and ecosocial models